The film explores the manufacturing supply chains of toys.

-Neil Glass, Producer, SAC Supervisory Board Member, Abolish (Director, Finance, WSP; Director, TAF), is a chartered accountant and owner of Bermuda-based WW Management Limited, providing management oversight to, and serving as a director of, hedge funds, and has experience as a film accountant.
+Neil Glass, SAC Supervisory Board Member, Abolish (Director, Finance, WSP; Director, TAF), is a chartered accountant and owner of Bermuda-based WW Management Limited, providing management oversight to, and serving as a director of, hedge funds.
 Neil was a Co-Founder of the Bermuda International Film Festival and its Treasurer from 1996–2008.
 He was also the Leader of the Bermuda Business Development Agency's Asset Management Focus Group (2013-2016), which works closely with senior members of industry, government and the regulator with the goal of revitalizing the asset management industry in Bermuda.